-Through the use of Edgenuity, Achieve 3000, and Newsela, we are seeing students recover credits, improve their lexile levels, and annotate and discuss articles on current events.
+Through the use of Edgenuityy, Achieve 3000, and Newsela, we are seeing students recover credits, improve their Lexile levels, and annotate and discuss articles on current events.
 With the read and write google tool, we are seeing students who have struggled with writing in previous educational settings develop thoughtful and analytical essays through the help of these revolutionary tools.
 Whether students are participating in a video conference with a cartoonist from across the country, fighting for the right answer in a competitive game of Kahoot, or developing their own definition of a "memoir" through research, blended learning allows for a differentiated and rigorous classroom setting.
+Blended learning has enabled educators to effectively customize learning experiences, expand the global reach of education, and facilitate practical application of skills for students.
+The significance of blended learning heightened during the quarantine period and extended school closures due to the increased prevalence of mental health concerns among students, leading to missed classes or requiring additional learning time.
+Furthermore, there was a rise in skill gaps and deficits resulting from disrupted instructional time, as well as an increased demand for online resources to enhance the curriculum.